danReynolds/Psych306/chapter2.md

 2. **Photopigment Regeneration**: Get large sensitivity range by the way photopigments are used up and replaced in receptor cells.

-In dim lighting conditions, lots of photopigment is available, and rods and cones absorb and respond ot as many photons as they can.
+In dim lighting conditions, lots of photopigment is available, and rods and cones absorb and respond to as many photons as they can.
 Rods can detect a single quantum of light and perform better in dim light conditions.

 With lots of photons present, we throw them away and use a subset.